 Don’t even think about starting your own project developing the necessary technology.
 The key component that you need is an Identity Provider (IdP), and there’s plenty out there – Including our (the first European, fully interoperability certified IdP) Identity Server.
 Authentication protocols change and evolve.
 The Identity Provider will make sure you can take advantage of new authentication methods and trust frameworks.
 If you need to manage customer identities, link third party authentication methods to the existing accounts, you need your own Identity Server.
 If you only need authentication, you can search an identity broker that can provide services in your own market area.

-Contact us from the link below to learn how we can help you to manage your customer identities.
+Contact us to learn how we can help you to manage your customer identities.